Best Mice for Digital Nomads and Remote Engineers in 2026

 • Less satisfying for full-day engineering work.

 This is a perfectly reasonable secondary mouse.
-I would not choose it as my primary mouse for heavy code review or long work sessions, but it is a good backup for a go-bag.
+I would not choose it as my primary mouse for heavy code review, long documentation sessions, or full-day engineering work, but it is a good backup for a go-bag.

 Best No-Mouse Alternative: Apple Magic Trackpad